How to Unpartition Hard Drive on Windows 10 And 11

 ▶ Method 2.
 Unpartition hard drive on Windows 10 more easily and no limit

-Although Disk Management can delete all partitions, there are still many restricts.
-Fortunately, there is a third party freeware that can delete partitions on the hard drive easily.
+While Disk Management can delete all partitions, it still has some restrictions.
+Fortunately, there are third-party freeware tools available that can easily delete partitions on a hard drive.

-Here I highly recommend Qiling Disk Master Standard -a powerful disk partition manager that can not only delete all partitions on Windows 11/10/8/7 simply, but also wipe hard drive permanately.
-After unpartitioning the hard drive, the data on the disk will be deleted, and it cannot be restored by any data recovery software.
-Let's see how it works.
+I highly recommend Qiling Disk Master Standard, a powerful disk partition manager that can delete all partitions on Windows 11/10/8/7 and wipe hard drive permanently, making data unrecoverable by any data recovery software.

-If there is any important data on your hard drive, please back up your hard drive at first.
+If you have important data on your hard drive, please back up your hard drive first.

 Step 1.
-Install and run it.
-Your partition information will be displayed on the main interface.
-Right-click the drive you want to unpartition and select "Delete All Partitions" to open the related dialog.
+Install and run the software.
+The partition information will be displayed on the main interface.
+To unpartition a drive, right-click on it and select "Delete All Partitions" to open the related dialog.

 Delete All Partitions